 CFA Level 2’s minimum passing score’s have been quite stable since 2012, ranging from 63% to 71% from 2012-2024.
 The trend remained relatively stable until Feb 2022, where the estimated passing score breached 70% for the first time.

-Therefore, our previous advice still holds, i.e. a CFA Level 2 mock exam target score of 70% and above is a good score to aim for.
+Therefore, our previous advice has been updated to reflect the stronger trend towards long term average, i.e. a CFA Level 2 mock exam target score of 67% and above is a good score to aim for.

 CFA Level 3’s minimum passing score trend is relatively stable, ranging from 56% to 65% since 2012.
-However, in the last 4 exam cycle, there is a trend of increasing MPS, which is at its highest now at 65%
+However, in the last 5 exam cycles, there has been a trend of increasing MPS up to 65% before returning to its long term average of 60%.

 We know that essay can be the trickier part for most, so do check out our guide on how to ace the essay section in CFA Level 3, and more importantly, how to accurately self-grade the essay section of your mock exams.